dplyr join() Exercises: 10 Left, Right, Inner & Full Join Problems

 Exercise 9: Spot the row explosion

-The coupons table below has duplicated keys — the same customer_id appears several times.
-Join customers to coupons with a left join on customer_id and examine how many rows come back.
+The coupons table below has duplicated keys, the same customer_id appears several times.
+Left-join customers to coupons on customer_id and examine how many rows come back.
 Save to ans9.
 Expected: 5 rows, not 3, because customer 1 has three coupons.

-Then answer for yourself: is this a bug or expected behaviour?
+Then ask yourself: is this a bug or expected behaviour?

 Click to reveal solution